phaelcg/gh-copilot-adf2angular-migrator-test/README.md

-# Simple Express Application
+# gh-copilot-adf2angular-migrator-test

-This is a basic Express.js application that responds with "Hello World from Express!" at the root URL.
+This is a basic Express.js application that responds with "Hello you, Welcome to GH Copilot GenRevive-Migrator-ADF2Angular!" at the root URL.
+It runs a GH copilot extension in the GH platform.

 ## How to Run